1. Rejuvenate yourself

 4. All the eats

 With over 150 bars and restaurants, the food scene is always buzzing in Queenstown.
 Whether it be new craft beer bars, cafes or restaurants popping up, food tours, or inventive new dishes, there’s always something new, creative and exciting to try.

 If you have special requirements in Queenstown, don't fret, you can easily find delicious vegetarian, vegan, halal and gluten-free options.

-Winter Games NZ, 21 August – 5 September, is an elite international winter sports event that takes place towards the end of the winter season each year, showcasing some of the world’s best winter sporting talent.
+Winter Games NZ, held from 3 - 11 September, is an elite international winter sports event that takes place towards the end of the winter season each year, showcasing some of the world’s best winter sporting talent.
 The Games include events such as Giant Slalom, Slalom, Super G Snowboard Big Air, Freeski and Snowboard Halfpipe, Slopestyle FIS, and Ice Hockey to name a few.

 Events are free to watch and provide lots of entertainment and excitement with some of the world’s top talent.